Leading European Telco

 We provide fixed-network/broadband, mobile communications, Internet, and IPTV products and services for consumers, and information and communication technology (ICT) solutions for business and corporate customers.

 So that we can continue to be successful, we are already evolving from a traditional telephone company into an entirely new kind of service company.
-Our core business, i.e., the sale of networks and connections, remains the basis.
+Our core business, i.e., the operation and sale of networks and connections, remains the basis.
 But at the same time we are proactively committing to business areas that open up new growth opportunities for us.

 More data, more speed